suntar/tcl-device/Readme.md

   * -readymask
   * -waitready

-* spp -- Simple pipe protocol for programs
+* spp -- Simple pipe protocol for programs.

-  parameters: program name and arguments
+  Parameters: program name and arguments.

 * tenma_ps -- Tenma power supply.
 It is a serial port connection, but with specific delays and without newline characters.

-  parameters: character device (such as /dev/ttyACM0)
+  Parameters: character device (such as /dev/ttyACM0).

-====
 ### Simple pipe protocol, version 001
+---

 There are two programs, "server" and "client".
 Client runs the server program and communicate with it using unix pipes.
 All data are read and